super-resolution/ReCSAI/Readme.md

 ```
 plot_emitter_set(emitter_filtered)
 ```
-If something doesnt work out, feel free to contact me.
+If something does not work out, feel free to contact me.

 ## Creating data
-You can extend the create_data.py file to create custom data for your purposes.
+You can extend the `create_data.py` file to create custom data for your purposes.
 1. Import data generation and visualization:
 ```
 from src.data import *